Everything You Need to Know About Outside Mount Window Treatments

 What Are Valances?
 Do I Need One?

-Often when ordering outside mount you'll want to select a valance.
+Often, when ordering an outside mount you'll want to select a valance.
 A valance is a small covering that hides installation hardware and operational components.
-On an outside mount, the valance wraps around to the sides of the blind's or shade's headrail for a finished look.
+On an outside mount, the valance wraps around the sides of the blind's or shade's headrail for a finished look.
 The pieces that wrap around the sides are called side returns.

 Pictured: Blinds.com Cordless 2 1/2" Faux Wood Blind in Espresso.